npge/npge/API.md

 If you use an object after deletion, this results in program crash.

+By '''detaching''' we mean unlinking some object from its owner without deletion of unlinked object.
+Example: detaching AlignmentRow from Fragment.

 ### Sequence

 `Sequence` stores string representing genome sequence.